 Repairs are required on the structure to rectify scour damage and ensure that the bridge is structurally safe for road users.
 Scour repairs and bank reinforcement will prevent further undermining of the structure and reduce the risk of future scour damage.
-The accumulated vegetation will be removed to allow better flow of water in the existing streambed and prevent erosion of the watercourse banks.

-In-stream works will be carried out in a temporary dry working area and are required to complete scour repairs, which are currently scheduled to be completed by 30th September to avoid the main breeding bird season as well as the most sensitive period for freshwater fish.
+In-stream works will be carried out in a temporary dry working area and are required to complete scour repairs, which are aimed to be completed by 30th September.
+However, consultation with the Cromarty District Salmon Fishery Board (DSFB) in previous years advised that instream works could continue until 15th October where required.

-As the works are focussed on the structure, the scheme covers an area less than 1ha over a length of approximately 10m.
-Traffic management (TM), if required, will be set up prior to any works starting and removed once the works are completed.
+Works will take place on the structure over a length of approximately 50m.
+Additional works will take place on the adjacent watercourse banks.
+The total working area is less than 1ha.
+Traffic management (TM), if required, will be set up prior to any works starting and will be removed once the works are completed.
 It is envisaged that this will be a single lane closure with temporary traffic lights.

-The works are currently programmed to be completed within the 2023/2024 financial year (April 2023 to March 2024 inclusive).
-Works are expected to be completed over 2-3 weeks, operating between the hours of 07:30 and 17:30.
+The works are currently programmed to be completed within this financial year and are expected to be carried out between September and October 2023.
+Works are expected to be completed over 2 weeks, operating between the hours of 07:00 and 19:00.
 If the programme changes, this may result in amendments to the exact TM requirements and working hours.